Binary TreesBinary Trees36

 Understanding the Problem

-You are given a grid (matrix) where each cell can be one of the following:
+We are given a 2D grid (matrix) that represents a box of oranges.
+Each cell in the grid can have one of the following values:

 • 1 — a fresh orange